Sex Files Nov 1 2008

 SEX.ORG

-Did Craigslist aid and abet prostitution, or were they victimized by working girls?
+Did Craigslist aid and abet prostitution, or was the website victimized by working girls?

 Is Craigslist the new millenium’s red light district?
 Eight prostitutes were arrested in NYC last month for using the online site to solicit johns, bringing the year’s total of busted women to more than 70.
 In Chicago 60 women were netted.
 In Seattle a sting using undercover police officers nabbed 71 men, including a bank officer and a surgeon.
 And in Jacksonville, Fla., in August police arrested 33 men.